ryanyuyu/SOCVR-RoomInformation/README.md

 Members of chat have made some user scripts to help make your life easier (or just more enjoyable).

 * [Shortcut keys](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/CloseVoteShortcuts.user.js) - A script that allows a user to use the number keys to click review buttons, speeding up review time.
-* [Confetti chat messages](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/ChatRoomConfetti.user.js) - Makes confetti appear on the screen when a type of message is said in chat (alpha status)
 * [Bot Commands Auto-complete](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/BotCommands.user.js) - Auto completes commands for the chat bot.

 We have a chat bot that you can play around with and help keep track of our activities.
 You can find the code base [here](https://github.com/SO-Close-Vote-Reviewers/SOCVR-Chatbot).
 The bot's name is `Closey`; hop in the room and type `@Closey help`.